canonweaver99/DoorIQ/STRIPE_BILLING_PORTAL_SETUP.md

 1. Switch to **Live Mode** in Stripe Dashboard
 2. Go to [Stripe Dashboard - Billing Portal Settings (Live Mode)](https://dashboard.stripe.com/settings/billing/portal)
+3. Click **"Activate test link"** (for live mode - Stripe uses "test link" terminology for the default configuration)
-3. Repeat the same configuration steps
+4. Repeat the same configuration steps as test mode
-4. Save the configuration
+5. Save the configuration

+**Note:** The billing portal is accessed programmatically via your app's "Manage Subscription" button.
+Users don't need a direct link - the portal session is created automatically when they click the button.

 ### 4. Verify Configuration